mjfrigaard/katacoda-scenarios/intro-to-ggplot2.md

 ![](figs/mapp-in-ggplot-1.png)<!-- -->

-By adding `color = poll` in the `ggplot` function, it carries all the way down through each `geom`.
+By adding `color = poll` in the `ggplot()` function, the aesthetic carries all the way down through each `geom`.
 All we have to do is add the arguments for each `geom`.

 ### Adding colors manually

-We’d like to change the colors in the graph from the default colors to a more traditional red and blue.
+We’d like to change the colors in the graph from the default settings to a more traditional fire-brick red and cornflower blue.
 We can do this by adding the `ggplot2::scale_color_manual()` function and specifying the values(`c("cornflowerblue", "firebrick3")`).

 ``` r